renaissance-benchmarks/renaissance/README.md

 - `dummy` - A dummy benchmark, which does no work.
 It is used only to test the harness. (default repetitions: 20)

+##### jdk-concurrent

+- `future-genetic` - Runs a genetic algorithm using the Jenetics library and futures. (default repetitions: 50)

 ##### jdk-streams

+- `parallel-streams-mnemonics` - Solves the phone mnemonics problem using parallel JDK streams. (default repetitions: 16)

 - `scrabble` - Solves the Scrabble puzzle using JDK Streams. (default repetitions: 50)

 - `streams-mnemonics` - Solves the phone mnemonics problem using JDK streams. (default repetitions: 16)
-- `parallel-streams-mnemonics` - Solves the phone mnemonics problem using parallel JDK streams. (default repetitions: 16)

 ##### neo4j